The Best Weekend Getaways in Every State

 For a delightful escape along the Jersey Shore, book a weekend in Cape May, where the entire city is named a National Historic Landmark.
 Bring your bikes to see the small island, located on the southernmost point of New Jersey, on two wheels.
 Check out its pastel-colored cottages, beautiful beaches, and nearly 2-mile oceanfront promenade.
-Find out more New Jersey beaches that are fun for the whole family.

 New Mexico: Santa Fe

 For an artistic escape, plan a trip to Santa Fe, which is known for its many art galleries, many along Canyon Road, and artistic inspiration.
 Of course, there’s much more to the city, including its 320 average days of sunshine, bright blue skies, mountain views, and national forests.
 Not-to-miss attractions include the historic Santa Fe Plaza, Palace of the Governors, and San Miguel Mission.
 For luxurious accommodations, check out Four Seasons Rancho Encantado or the Inn of the Five Graces.

 New York: New York City

 If you want some nonstop action, make your weekend getaway in the city that never sleeps.
 EVEN Hotels Times Square South is a unique hotel that is wellness-themed from top to bottom with in-room stability balls and workout zones, as well as stand-up desks.
 When you’re ready to get out and about, take your pick of museums, Big Bus tours, a stroll through Central Park and along the bustling High Line in Chelsea, and award-winning Broadway shows.